App version: 0.1.0

 • Pay interest on the furniture purchase

-• Increases a borrower’s debt-to-income
+• Increases a borrower’s debt-to-income ratio

-• Reduces available cash month to month
+• Reduces available cash each month

 • Fines and fees may be involved if payments are late